BZoennchen/Pages/_posts/2022-12-10-disrupting-education.md

 Neutrality is undoubtedly desirable, especially if you want to earn money with it, but it is also non-existing.
 In my opinion, it is impossible to be neutral.
-At best, we can land on a consensus and the most, let's say, an accepted consensus is what we call neutral or objective.
+At best, we can land on a consensus and the most, let's say, accepted consensus is what we call neutral or objective.
 I mean, even a dictionary is loaded with perspectives, and so is any technology.
 Since *ChatGPT* pushes for neutrality it creates an illusion of it.